 Rothesay is dedicated to protecting the pensions of our policyholders.
 Due to the long-term nature of the pensions we protect, the successful measurement and management of sustainability risks within our investment portfolio is a fundamental part of our commitment to our policyholders to secure their future.
+Our strategy is shaped by the requirements of our regulators and the needs of our pension trustees, alongside a desire to effectively manage the risks that affect our business.

 Rothesay's investment decision-making seeks to take a quantitative view of risk where possible and invest in a manner that maximises policyholder security and enhances shareholder value on a risk-adjusted basis.
-A key part of this approach is the identification, assessment and monitoring of financially material sustainability risks and opportunities.
+Part of this approach is the identification, assessment and monitoring of financially material sustainability risks and opportunities.

-Rothesay recognises that, in managing sustainability risks, we must consider the impacts of sustainability risks through our investment portfolio, as well as the direct impacts of our own operations.
+Rothesay recognises the need to consider the impacts of sustainability risks through our investment portfolio, as well as the direct impacts of our own operations.
 This policy therefore mandates consideration of both these aspects in our portfolio management.
 Rothesay's approach is focused on real-world impact and supporting the transition to a low carbon economy in a sustainable, risk-focused manner.
-Engagement with issuers who are misaligned with this objective is a central part of our strategy.
-As a UNPRI and Net Zero Asset Owners Alliance ("NZAOA") signatory, Rothesay is committed to fostering knowledge-sharing and supporting both national and international efforts towards transitioning to Net Zero.
+Engagement with issuers is a central part of our strategy.
 To maintain transparency and meet stakeholder expectations, Rothesay reports on its progress against its sustainability objectives on an annual basis, including publishing Climate and Sustainability reports.